Attacks from abroad — Pearl Harbor, 9/11 — have united us.

 But measured by wins and losses, LaPierre and Pratt seem to be holding their own.

 Polls show support for new gun laws dropping steadily.
 And there has been an explosion in sales of AR-15s and high-capacity magazines.
+Makers of the rifles cannot fill back orders.
+A number of Americans seem so fearful of new restrictions on their gun rights they are stocking up on weapons and ammunition as though the revolution were at hand.

 Going back further, gun sales have soared in recent years.
 According to CNS News, there have been 70 million FBI background checks for gun purchases since February 2009.